-This is an international fact about the Chinese New Year isn’t just for China or Chinese people.
-Countries across Asia and around celebrate this holiday with fireworks, firecrackers, parades, and family dinners.
+This is an international fact about Chinese New Year: it isn’t just for China or Chinese people.
+Countries across Asia and around the world celebrate this holiday with fireworks, firecrackers, parades, and family dinners.
 Because the Chinese New Year isn’t just celebrated in China, many people simply call it the Lunar New Year.
 Here’s how the Lunar New Year is celebrated in different places in the world:

 - Eat banh chung (savory rice cakes)